Onto-DESIDE-VSE/TransformationPatterns/experiments/COPR.md

 # Link Counting Property Pattern

-Creating a new dataproperty that counts the same objected property, which lead from the same object.
+Creating a new dataproperty that counts the same object properties that lead from the same object.

 ### SPARQL for detection (Tbox)